YuHsuanEmilyChen/Pomodoro-Timer/README.md

 I took this Pomodoro Timer as my first side project to harness my coding skill.

-You can view the live version from my codepen [here](https://codepen.io/EmilyCC/full/MWmRebx).
+You can view the live version from my GitHub page [here](https://yuhsuanemilychen.github.io/Pomodoro-Timer/).